Aman035/wallet-ui-react/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 Wallet UI React is a react native implementation of <a href="https://github.com/GBKS/bitcoin-wallet-ui-kit">Bitcoin Wallet UI Kit</a>.
+With the react-native-web the components can be used for web apps also.

 <i>It's a Work In Progress.</i>